polkascan/py-substrate-metadata-docs/docs/hydradx/router.md

 The calculation of route trade amounts failed in the underlying AMM

 ---------
-### RouteHasNoTrades
+### RouteUpdateIsNotSuccessful
-Route has not trades to be executed
+The route update was not successful

 ---------
 ### TradingLimitReached